lieutdan13/python-project-template/docs/user-guide/first-project.md

 tags: [Tutorial]
 ---

-# Your First Project
+# Creating your first project

-If you followed the steps outlined in [Getting Started][getting-started], you are now presented with a couple of questions about your new project.
+If you followed the steps outlined in [Getting Started][getting-started], you are now presented with a couple of questions about your new project:

-Let's go through them together.
+{% include 'docs/user-guide/questions.html.jinja' %}

+Let's look at them one by one and figure out, what you should choose or how to find the information the template asks for.

 {% for key, item in read_yaml('copier.yaml').items() %}
 {% if not key.startswith("_") and "explanation" in item %}